Iron Man: Armored Adventures: Pre-release

-Months before the show's television debut, Marvel had a screening of the first episode of the series at the San Diego Comic-Con.
-There was also a room where the public could meet, and talk with the Co-Producer Josh Fine and Head Writer Chris Yost among others involved in the production of the show.
-The trailer of the show was also released on Marvel's official website as well as numerous behind-the-scene and teaser trailers on the website in the weeks before the US television debut.
+Months before the series' television debut, Marvel had a screening of the first episode at San Diego Comic-Con.
+Additionally, several promotional videos were released on the Marvel website.

 Theme song

 Popular rock band Rooney recorded the theme song to the series.
 The song originally could be downloaded from Teletoon's website.
-A provided "secret code", Tony would be needed to access the theme.
+A provided "secret code", Tony, would be needed to access the theme.
 This "secret code" was shown onscreen during Canadian broadcasts of the first few episodes of the first season.
 The music video for the theme song features clips of Rooney singing, along with clips of Iron Man from the show.

 Animation style

-The series is made primarily using computer-generated imagery (CGI), in a similar style to MTV's Spider-Man: The New Animated Series and Nicktoons' original series Skyland.
-The technique is similar to cel-shading animation technique although the detail and resolution are lower.
+The series is made primarily using computer-generated imagery (CGI), in a similar style to Spider-Man: The New Animated Series.
+The technique is similar to cel-shading animation technique, although the detail and resolution are lower.

 DVD releases

+United States

-The pilot episode was released as a bonus feature in Wal-Mart's edition of the live-action Iron Man movie.
+The pilot episode was released as a bonus feature in Wal-Mart's DVD edition of Iron Man (2008).

+Distribution rights to the series in North America was held by Vivendi Entertainment.
 Volume One was released on DVD in the United States on October 20, 2009.
-The Blu-ray edition was released exclusively through Best Buy.
-In the UK, Volume One contains the first 13 episodes (the one-hour pilot being split into two separate episodes) on two discs.
-Volume Two was released in the United States on January 5, 2010.
+The Blu-ray edition was released exclusively through Best Buy Volume Two was released in the United States on January 5, 2010.
+These two releases were distributed through Genius Entertainment.
 The Complete Season One was released in the United States on May 4, 2010.
 The Complete Season One set included an unreleased pair of Volume Three and Four DVDs.
-The Complete First Season was released on Blu-ray in Australia.

 Season Two, Volume One was released on DVD on June 26, 2012, with Volume Two released on September 25, 2012.
 The Season 2, Volume 3 DVD was released on January 22, 2013.
 Season 2 Volume 4 and the complete second season set became available April 23, 2013.

+United Kingdom

+In the UK, distribution rights to the series were held by ITV Global Entertainment.
+Volume One contains the first 13 episodes (the one-hour pilot being split into two separate episodes) on two discs.

+Australia

+The complete first season was released on Blu-ray in Australia.